JesterRomut/TerramazingGijinkaMadhouse/README.md

 Notes:

-Chibii Hypnos can be killed if Hypnos(Boss) is present and killed, dropping all golds collected.
+Chibii Hypnos will be killed if Hypnos(Boss) is present and killed, dropping all golds collected.
 <hr>

 ---- ZH ----